40% of people abandon a website that takes more than 3 seconds to load

 The most common way to use a sprite is to insert a placeholder div with a class and use CSS’s background and background-position to extract the single image.
 The only problem with this is that it slow and tedious to position images and get their type out coordinates – it makes it even more of a pain to make image changes too.

 This is where CSprite comes in.
-Simply drop all the images you your theme’s ‘csprite’ folder and the plugin will generate a sprite for you, and set up all the CSS classes into a included into WordPress.
+Simply drop all the images into your theme’s ‘csprite’ folder and the plugin will generate a sprite for you, and set up all the CSS classes into WordPress.

 Try CSprite now